Enforcing Construction Liens in Arkansas

 Understanding Construction Liens in Arkansas

-A construction lien allows unpaid contractors, subcontractors, and material suppliers to place a legal claim on a property.
-Arkansas statutes permits every contractor, or material supplier, who supply labor, services, material, fixtures, engines, boilers, or machinery in the construction or repair of real estate to claim a lien against the improvement and up to one (1) acre of land upon which the improvement is situated.
-These liens are often referred to as a "materialman's lien" and prevent the owner from selling or refinancing the property without satisfying the outstanding debt.
+A construction lien (also referred to as a materialman's lien) allows unpaid contractors, subcontractors, and material suppliers to place a legal claim on real estate.
+Arkansas statutes permit every contractor, or material supplier, who supply labor, services, material, fixtures, engines, boilers, or machinery in the construction or repair of real estate to claim a lien against the improvement and up to one (1) acre of land upon which the improvement is situated.
+These liens are a powerful tool as they can prevent the owner from selling or refinancing the property without satisfying the outstanding debt.

 Steps to Enforcing a Construction Lien in Arkansas